LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "[range] query does not support [date]."

-This error message sounds confusing as the range query should be able to retrieve documents that contain terms within a provided range.
-The date field should not have an effect on that.
+This error message is misleading as the range query should be able to retrieve documents that contain terms within a provided range.
+It should be able to perform the range query in the date field.

-Let's check the documentation on [range query](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/query-dsl-range-query.html) to see what is going on.
+Let's check the [documentation on the range query](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/query-dsl-range-query.html) to see what is going on.

 Screenshot from the documentation:
 ![image](https://user-images.githubusercontent.com/60980933/126231182-12f7e6d6-a29d-4076-8b12-4d8bb5f83b86.png)